 The two deaths occurred eighteen years apart, on the same month, and almost on the same day.

-This is the story of three gangsters - Gerald Wambugu Munyeria, Anthony Ngugi Kanagi and Bernard Matheri Thuo - whose criminal activities reigned through the 1990s, majorly in Nairobi.
+This is the story of three gangsters - Gerald Wambugu Munyeria, Anthony Ngugi Kanagi and Bernard Matheri Thuo - who terrorized Kenyans, particularly in Nairobi, during the 90s.

 The Trio-Gang's Dealings

-Conceivably, the most notorious criminals whose memories are etched in the minds of Kenyans are Wanugu, Wacucu and Rasta.
-Their criminal dealings and daring acts, even engaging the police in a standoff, resulted in the creation of a special police force to deal with them.
+Conceivably, the most notorious criminals in the country whose memories are etched in the minds of Kenyans are Wanugu, Wacucu and Rasta.
+Their criminal dealings and daring acts (engaging the police in a standoff), resulted in the creation of a special police force whith the task of bringing to an end the three thugs' criminal activities.
+Not only had they become a threat to Kenyans, and the police, but also to the tourism industry.

 Their aliases were deceptive meant to disguise their identities from security officers.
 Their real names were Gerald Wambugu Munyeria (Wanugu), Anthony Ngugi Kanagi (Wacucu) and Bernard Matheri Thuo (Rasta).